 What are the other causes of pericarditis?

-- Heart injury: Trauma or injury to the chest and heart due to accident
+Heart injury: Trauma or injury to the chest and heart due to an accident

 Chest pain is a common symptom of pericarditis.
 When the two sac-like membranes rub each other due to irritation and inflammation, you may experience chest pain just like a heart attack pain.